 Oulu was chosen as one of the two Lighthouse Cities involved in MAKING-CITY because of its current urban energy transformation strategy.
 In 2012, the city council of Oulu adopted the Sustainable Energy and Climate Action Plan (SECAP) targeting a 20% reduction of Oulu’s carbon gas emissions by 2020.
 A new SECAP is under development to further cut emissions.
 Actions such as increasing renewables as energy sources and developing biogas use are expected to achieve this objective.

 In Oulu, the district of Kaukovainio was selected to implement the PED concept developed in MAKING-CITY.
-Located 3 km away from the city center, this urban area gathers nearly 4,700 inhabitants and is mainly dominated by high-rise buildings and individual houses.
-The PED approach aims at revitalising the district by attracting more residents and families, fostering a community spirit, advancing equality between population groups, and promoting sustainability.
+Located 3 km from the city center, this urban area gathers nearly 4,700 inhabitants and is mainly dominated by high-rise buildings and individual houses.
+The PED approach aims to revitalise the district by attracting more residents and families, fostering a community spirit, advancing equality between population groups, and promoting sustainability.

-Overall, the PED implementation in Kaukovainio will be driven by the 2012 Master Plan for “land use, environmental, and transport” which is based on open meetings gathering residents, key players and Oulu representatives.
-Firstly, the retrofitting of residential buildings (windows, home energy controllers to monitor air quality and the energy consumption…) will allow to maximise infrastructure performance.
+Overall, the PED implementation in Kaukovainio is driven by the 2012 Master Plan for “land use, environmental, and transport” which is based on open meetings gathering residents, key players and Oulu representatives.
+Firstly, the retrofitting of residential buildings (windows, heat recovery from outgoing streams, etc.) will maximise infrastructure performance.

-Futhermore, geothermal technology and solar panels will support the existing heating district system.
-One other innovative feature is the installation of geothermal heat pumps and thermal energy storage tanks at the earth of the Arina shopping centre.
-Coupled with solar panels covering the roof of this building, the tanks will assure a seasonal energy storage: on summer, the extra energy produced will be redistributed into the district network (heating and hot water), or stored for winter energy demand peaks.
+One innovative feature is feeding excess heat from refrigeration to the district heating network and phase change material thermal energy storage tanks at the Arina grocery store.
+Coupled with solar panels covering the roof of this building, the tanks assure seasonal energy storage: in summer, the extra energy produced will be redistributed into the district network (heating and hot water), or stored for winter energy demand peaks.